streats/streats/README.md

 # Hi there 👋 I'm Annie or Streats
 I’m currently working on the Documentation team at GitHub.
-I'm also studying for a Masters in Computational Linguistics.

 I'm keen to learn more about content and information architecture, system design, and storytelling for influence.